 During the holidays, particularly the Christmas holiday, Sorrel, is enjoyed on the same level as Egg-Nog by the young and the old alike in Jamaican households.
 Hibiscus, however, is not just for enjoyment during festive occasions.
 In my home, I typically have the flowers stored in dried form in my freezer by bulk, with some stored in my Tea Cabinet in a simple glass jar for fast brewing on a regular basis.

 When I sweeten my Hibiscus Teas (which I always do), I typically choose to do so with sugar (white or brown) or honey, although sweetening with Agave also works well for me.
-I will let you know now that I am not a fan of Stevia (it has a sweet but strongly bitter taste for me), but if you are a Stevia fan, you may choose to sweeten your tea with that plant as well.
+I will let you know now that I am not a fan of all brands of Stevia (many have a sweet but strongly bitter taste for me), but if you are a Stevia fan, I have found that the Sweet Leaf brand of the product is not bitter and you may choose to sweeten your tea with that plant as well.

-The hibiscus flower has a strong link to the mainatainace of heart health, and has shown some promise as being both an anti-cancer and anti-bacterial medicinal plant.
+The hibiscus flower has a strong link to the maintenance of heart health and has shown some promise as being both an anti-cancer and anti-bacterial medicinal plant.

 The taste of hibiscus flowers is tart/tangy, and this acidity makes it so that it is (I have found) not a great mix with liquid dairy products since it will separate the whey proteins from the milk fats.
 This is why, when I add Hibiscus Tea to my smoothies, I avoid yogurt and milk entirely.